Over the past decade, lead generation has grown exponentially and helped raise businesses from the ground up.

-Every successful business has some sort of a platform they start off on.
+Every successful business has a platform they start on.

 In most cases, it’s a website.
 Having one naturally increases your brand’s integrity.

-Contrary to popular belief, a lot of work goes into building a website, and with that work comes the corresponding costs.
+Contrary to popular belief, a lot of work goes into building a website, and with that work comes with its corresponding costs.

 Despite this, you will have to consider that an optimized website will make for a stronger call-to-action.

 Remember that you are trying to stand out, capture the attention of prospective clients, and keep it that way.